Comparing Benson Hill (BHIL) & Its Rivals

 |2.40

-Benson Hill currently has a consensus price target of $7.25, indicating a potential upside of 104.23%.
+Benson Hill currently has a consensus target price of $7.25, suggesting a potential upside of 104.23%.
 As a group, “Food & kindred products” companies have a potential upside of 33.43%.
-Given Benson Hill’s stronger consensus rating and higher probable upside, research analysts clearly believe Benson Hill is more favorable than its rivals.
+Given Benson Hill’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Benson Hill is more favorable than its rivals.

-25.0% of Benson Hill shares are owned by institutional investors.
-Comparatively, 60.2% of shares of all “Food & kindred products” companies are owned by institutional investors.
-3.3% of Benson Hill shares are owned by insiders.
-Comparatively, 13.0% of shares of all “Food & kindred products” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Summary